arangodb/docs/3.6/programs-arangod-cluster.md

 - `ssl://[ipv6-address]:port` - TCP/IP endpoint, using IPv6, SSL encryption

-If no *endpoint* is specified, the server will look up its internal endpoint address in the agency.
-If no endpoint can be found in the agency for the server's id, ArangoDB will refuse to start.
+If no *endpoint* is specified, the server will look up its internal endpoint address in the Agency.
+If no endpoint can be found in the Agency for the server's id, ArangoDB will refuse to start.

 **Examples**